Data Sources & Verification Process

 Continuous Quality Assurance

-• Quality audits benchmark accuracy, coverage, and stability using internal QA and exception review.
+• Quality audits benchmark accuracy, coverage, and stability through internal QA and exception review.

-• Rolling updates incorporate new formations and operational changes while preserving traceability.
+• Rolling updates incorporate new business formations and operational changes while preserving traceability.

-• Versioned change logs support controlled adoption in BI, CRM, and regulated workflows.
+• Versioned change logs support controlled adoption across BI, CRM, procurement, and regulated workflows.

 Verification Metrics